- Chart

 Disclaimers:

-This analysis is based on publicly available information and general industry knowledge.
-It is not financial advice.
-Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+This analysis is based on generally available public information and industry knowledge.
+Specific financial data and market share figures are illustrative and may not reflect real-time or exact market positions.
+This information is for informational purposes only and should not be considered investment advice.
+Investors should conduct their own due diligence and consult with a financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.